HexaEightTeam/hexaeight-session-library-js/README.md

-# session-lib
+# HexaEight Session Library

+This Library contains Javascript specific implentation for HexaEight Sessions.

-Contains Library modules for loading via CDN inside webworker
+This Library is fetched by HexaEight-Session-SPA when invoked via CDN